Azure-Samples/ai-hub-gateway-solution-accelerator/CITADEL-README.md

 ## 🚀 What is Citadel Governance Hub?

-Citadel Governance Hub (CGH) is an **enterprise-grade AI landing zone** that establishes a centralized, governable, and observable control plane for all AI service consumption across multiple teams, use cases, and environments.
+Citadel Governance Hub is an **enterprise-grade AI landing zone** that establishes a centralized, governable, and observable control plane for all AI service consumption across multiple teams, use cases, and environments.

-Instead of fragmented, unmonitored, key-based model access, CGH provides a **unified AI gateway pattern** built on Azure API Management (APIM), adding:
+Instead of fragmented, unmonitored, key-based model access, Citadel Governance Hub provides a **unified AI gateway pattern** built on Azure API Management (APIM), adding:
 - ✅ Intelligent routing and load balancing
 - ✅ Security enforcement and compliance guardrails
 - ✅ Usage analytics and cost attribution